Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 ### Code Documentation:
 **please see* [SoundSage To Do List](TODO.md)

-[*chatbot_code_writer.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/chatbot_code_writer.py): This script uses the [OpenAI API](https://openai.com/policies/terms-of-use) to generate Python code based on the user's input.
-It modifies a template code to create a new script that can be executed by the system.

 [*openai_interaction.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/openai_interaction.py): This script uses the [OpenAI API](https://openai.com/policies/terms-of-use) to Parse Keywords and compiles a command list for the system to execute.

 [*file_management.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/file_management.py): This script handles file management tasks.
 It contains functions for navigating to a specified folder, copying files, and pasting files.